Finding the Best Places to Retire Since 2006!

 Recommended as a Retirement Spot?
 Yes | Is Michigan Tax-Friendly at Retirement?
 Somewhat

-Cold winters and tens of thousands of college students might be drawbacks for some, but Ann Arbor is lush, green and dynamic, with excellent medical facilities, a youthful flavor, solid senior services, a variety of housing, great cultural amenities, sporting venues and a low crime rate.
+Cold winters and tens of thousands of college students might be drawbacks for some, but Ann Arbor is lush, green and dynamic, with excellent medical facilities, a youthful flavor, solid senior services, a variety of housing in safe neighborhoods, excellent cultural amenities and fun sporting events.
 It is worth considering at retirement time.

 Michigan has borders on four of the Great Lakes and is divided into two parts - Upper and Lower.
 The Mackinac Bridge, one of the world's longest suspension bridges, connects these two halves.
 Up North, the Sault St. Marie canals connect Lake Superior and Lake Huron.

 Native Americans lived in the area when the first Europeans arrived in 1618.
 Sault St. Marie was the first immigrant settlement in 1668.
 After the Indian and French Wars, Britain claimed the land from the French.
 The region became part of the U.S. after the Revolutionary War, but constant conflict occured between the British, Americans and Native Americans until the end of the War of 1812.

 The name Michigan came from the Ojibwa Indian words Mishi-gama (meaning "large lake").